beeware/toga/docs/tutorial/tutorial-0.rst

 Running the app
 ---------------

+The app acts as a Python module, which means you need to run it in a different manner than running a regular Python script: You need to specify the :code:`-m` flag and *not* include the :code:`.py` extension for the script name.

-To run the app you'll need to execute the correct command for your platform from your working directory:
+Here is the command to run for your platform from your working directory:

 .. tabs::